chandrahas316/ID3_student_alcohol_consumption/README.md

 - Installing and loading all the required libraries.

-- Data Preprocessing
+- Data Preprocessing : Removed unnecessary columns to avoid complexity in code.
+Drawn box plots to detect outliers in the dataset for numerical attributes.

-- Data Analysis
+- Data Analysis : Found correlation among numerical and categorical attributes seperately and took appropriate measures.

-- Implementing Decision tree using ID3 algorithm
+- Implementing Decision tree using ID3 algorithm.

-- Performance metrics
+- Performance metrics : Accuracy, Precision, Recall obtained from confusion matrix are used as performance metrics.